Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

-The PandaX-4T detector is a dual-phase time projection chamber (TPC) containing 3.7~tonnes of natural xenon in its active volume.
+The PandaX-4T detector is a dual-phase time projection chamber (TPC) containing 3.7~tons of natural xenon in its active volume.
 The TPC has a vertical height of 1.185~m and is enclosed by a field cage along its lateral surfaces.
 The lateral surfaces of the TPC are lined with reflective Teflon panels, arranged in a regular 24-sided polygon with an inscribed diameter of 1.185~m.
 Three electrode grids (cathode, gate, and anode) are vertically stacked within the TPC to generate a drift field and an extraction field.
 Two arrays of 3-inch Hamamatsu photomultiplier tubes (PMTs) are placed on the top and bottom as photosensors.
-More detailed description of the detector can be found in Ref.~\cite{PandaX-4T:2021bab}.
+A more detailed description of the detector can be found in Ref.~\cite{PandaX-4T:2021bab}.

 Energy deposition in liquid xenon (LXe) produces a prompt scintillation signal ($S1$) and ionization electrons.
 These electrons drift upward into the gaseous xenon phase, where they generate a delayed electroluminescence signal ($S2$) via proportional scintillation.
-Energy reconstruction utilizes the area of $S1$ and $S2$.
-Spatial reconstruction determines the vertical (z axis) position via drift velocity and the time delay between the $S1$ and $S2$ signals, while the horizontal (x-y axis) coordinates are obtained through maximum likelihood estimation of the charge distribution pattern of $S2$ observed in the top PMT array.
+Energy reconstruction utilizes the charge of $S1$ and $S2_\text{B}$, where $S2_\text{B}$ stands for $S2$ detected by the bottom PMT array, following the procedure detailed in Ref.~\cite{PandaX-4T:Xe136nldbd,PandaX:SuperWIMP,PandaX:2024med,PandaX:2023ggs}.
+Spatial reconstruction determines the vertical ($z$-axis) position via drift velocity and the time delay between the $S1$ and $S2$ signals, while the horizontal ($x$- and $y$-axes) coordinates are obtained through maximum likelihood estimation of the charge distribution pattern of $S2$ observed in the top PMT array~\cite{PandaX:SuperWIMP}.

 The data production and event selection procedures follow those described in Refs.~\cite{PandaX-4T:Xe136nldbd,PandaX:SuperWIMP,PandaX:2024med,PandaX:2023ggs}.
-The fiducial volume (FV) from the previous study~\cite{PandaX:SuperWIMP}, defined as the innermost cleanest part of the detector, is adopted in this analysis.
+The fiducial volume (FV) from the previous study~\cite{PandaX:SuperWIMP}, defined as the innermost, cleanest part of the detector, is adopted in this analysis.
 The fiducial mass is determined to be $625 \pm 10$~kg for Run0 and $621 \pm 13$~kg for Run1, by scaling the ratio of $^{83\text{m}}\mathrm{Kr}$ events in the FV and in the whole TPC.
-The uncertainty arises from the LXe density and the difference between the geometrically-calculated volume and the volume scaled by the $^{83\text{m}}\mathrm{Kr}$~\cite{PandaX:SuperWIMP}.
+The uncertainty arises from the LXe density and the difference between the geometrically calculated volume and the volume scaled by the uniformly distributed $^{83\text{m}}\mathrm{Kr}$ calibration source~\cite{PandaX:SuperWIMP}.